 Make-before-break or break-before-make switching is achievable during ring cadence or ring trip.
 Toggling directly into or directly out of the ring mode table will give make-before-break switching.
-To achieve break-before-make switching, go to an intermediate all-off state (use forward disconnect state), before entering the ring mode or before leaving the ring mode.
+To achieve break-before-make switching, go to an intermediate all-off state (use forward disconnect state) before entering the ring mode or before leaving the ring mode.
 See the Switching Behavior section of this data sheet for more details on switching behavior.

-Voltage transients or impulse noise associated with ring cadence or ring trip are minimized or eliminated with the L9310, thus possibly eliminating the need for external zero-cross switching circuitry.
+Voltage transients or impulse noise associated with ring cadence or ring trip are minimized or eliminated with the L9313, thus possibly eliminating the need for external zero-cross switching circuitry.

 A tip open switch configuration is also available for ground start applications.
-A common-mode current detector is included for ground start and ground key applications.
+A common-mode current detector is included.